-This Brunch Bruschetta with Sweet Potatoes and Candied Pecans is packed with flavor, color and texture.
+This Sweet Potato and Candied Pecans Bruschetta recipe is packed with flavor, color and texture.
 You can make the sweet potatoes and candied pecans ahead of time, and simply toast the bread and assemble the bruschetta before serving.

 One of my favorite antipastos whenever we eat at an Italian restaurant is bruschetta.
 It’s so simple, yet so delicious.
-And every time I have taken a bite into one, I wonder how I could create a brunch bruschetta to serve.
-It would have to be packed with flavor in as few ingredients as possible while also having a hint of sweetness because that’s how I like my brunches!
+And every time I have taken a bite into one, I’m inspired to develop a brunch bruschetta recipe.
+It would have to be packed with flavor, use few ingredients, and have a hint of sweetness because that’s how I like my brunches!

 One of my New Year’s resolution is to turn these ideas that I have into actual recipes.
-First up from my thought experiment is this Brunch Bruschetta with Sweet Potatoes and Candied Pecans.
+First up from my thought experiment is this Sweet Potato and Candied Pecans Bruschetta recipe.
 This recipe checks all the boxes one would normally expect from a bruschetta serving: colorful, textured, not too heavy, and of course, tasty.

 There’s no better contrast in colors than orange sweet potatoes and a sprig of green rosemary against a stark white ricotta cheese spread.
 For texture, between the grilled slice of bread and candied pecans, there is a nice crunch with each bite while the ricotta cheese spread offers a smooth eating experience.
 And finally, the sweet potatoes and candied pecans enhance each other’s sweetness and is balanced against the taste of grilled bread and ricotta cheese so no one flavor is overpowering.

-So next time, when you’re in the mood for having an Italian-style brunch, try this Bruschetta with Sweet Potatoes and Candied Pecans.
+So next time, when you’re in the mood for having an Italian-style brunch, try this Sweet Potato and Candied Pecans Bruschetta recipe.
 If you have any leftovers, it works also as a lunch or dinner appetizer too!